sandervanvugt/linuxplus/README.md

-files for my Linux+ course
+This Git repository contains supporting files for my all versions of my Linux+ videocourse